 Most Shopify shoppers don’t buy on their first visit.
 They browse, find something they love, mentally save it for later, then leave.
-Without a wishlist, those interested shoppers disappear, taking the sale with them.

-In this guide, I’ll walk through every realistic way to add a wishlist to a Shopify store, then show the simplest method (installing a free app) step by step.
-By the end, your store will have a working heart button on every product, plus automated recovery emails to bring saved-item shoppers back.
+By the end, your store will have a working heart button on every product.
+You’ll also have automated recovery emails to bring saved-item shoppers back.

 Why every Shopify store needs a wishlist